discretize/discretize-guides/guides/what-should-i-play/index.md

 | ----------------------------------------------------------- | ------------------- | ------------------- | ------------------- | ------------------- | ------------------- |
 | <BuildLink build="Condi Deadeye" specialization="Deadeye"/> | <Rating value="3"/> | <Rating value="5"/> | <Rating value="3"/> | <Rating value="2"/> | <Rating value="4"/> |

 The **<Specialization text="Condi Deadeye" name="Deadeye"/>** is quite a selfish build, that will not provide your party with any form of support.
-Instead, the value of this build comes almost entirely from the pure damage that it will bring, which is inflated by the **<Specialization text="Condi Soulbeast" name="Soulbeast"/>**'s <Skill id="40498"/>, on top of Venom Skills which can be precasted on the _Mistlock Sanctuary_, and casted again as soon as your allies have consummed them by attacking the target.
-Consequently, the **<Specialization text="Condi Deadeye" name="Deadeye"/>** is able to apply a tremendous amount of <Condition name="Poisoned"/> and <Condition name="Bleeding"/> instances, as well as an unneglectable amount of <Condition name="Torment"/>.
+Instead, the value of this build comes almost entirely from the pure damage that it will bring, which is inflated by the **<Specialization text="Condi Soulbeast" name="Soulbeast"/>**'s <Skill id="40498"/>, on top of Venom Skills which can be precasted on the _Mistlock Sanctuary_, and casted again as soon as your allies have consumed them by attacking the target.
+Consequently, the **<Specialization text="Condi Deadeye" name="Deadeye"/>** is able to apply a tremendous amount of <Condition name="Poisoned"/> and <Condition name="Bleeding"/> instances, as well as an non-negligible amount of <Condition name="Torment"/>.
 As such, it is necessary to be running with a <Item id="44944"/> as it will become very valuable in bursting phases.
-Lastly, <Skill id="13132"/> can bring up to 750 Defiance Bar damage, if used at the proper moment, meaning if all instances of this ability are consummed when the boss is vulnerable to this type of damage (up to ten stacks, two per player).
+Lastly, <Skill id="13132"/> can bring up to 750 Defiance Bar damage, if used at the proper moment, meaning if all instances of this ability are consumed when the boss is vulnerable to this type of damage (up to ten stacks, two per player).

 This build possesses a decent amount of self-sustain, due to <Trait id="2111"/>, but it suffers greatly from a <Boon name="Quickness"/> deficit.
 However, it doesn't suffer too much from a lack of <Boon name="Alacrity"/> due to the nature of _Initiative_.